October color on Pack Monadnock

 img__201610284__100312

-Near the base of the auto road.
-My guess is that the P on this marker is for Peterborough, one of three towns that can lay claim to part of Pack Monadnock.
+My guess is that the P on this granite marker along the auto road is for Peterborough, one of three towns that can lay claim to part of Pack Monadnock.

 north-pack-from-pack-monadnock

-Plenty of colorful foliage over there on North Pack Monadnock.
+There’s plenty of colorful foliage over on North Pack Monadnock.

 boston-skyline-cropped